leanprover/fp-lean/functional-programming-lean/src/programs-proofs/tail-recursion.md

 In other words, a single stack frame can be re-used for each recursive invocation of `Tail.sumHelper`.
 Tail-call elimination is exactly this re-use of the stack frame, and `Tail.sumHelper` is referred to as a _tail-recursive function_.

+The first argument to `Tail.sumHelper` contains all of the information that would otherwise need to be tracked in the call stack—namely, the sum of the numbers encountered so far.
+In each recursive call, this argument is updated with new information, rather than adding new information to the call stack.
+Arguments like `soFar` that replace the information from the call stack are called _accumulators_.

 At the time of writing and on the author's computer, `NonTail.sum` crashes with a stack overflow when passed a list with 216,856 or more entries.
 `Tail.sum`, on the other hand, can sum a list of 100,000,000 elements without a stack overflow.
 Because no new stack frames need to be pushed while running `Tail.sum`, it is completely equivalent to a `while` loop with a mutable variable that holds the current list.